IdeaMeshDyx/Golang_learning/README.md

-This rep records golang grammer and demos
+This repo records golang grammer and demos for newbies